 The first six months of using the new platform were challenging.
 Field crews, with little digital experience, were given iPads and trained to use the technology.
 Aguirre continually worked with them and made changes based on their feedback.
 DePugh, who was very hesitant in the beginning, slowly became a great champion for the new system, often asking for more workflows to be developed.
 Once staff became comfortable using the applications, they started seeing how GIS could help in other areas.

 "Thirty-five years of traveling back to the office to research paper plans is quickly becoming condensed into one mobile app through GIS.
 It's phenomenal!"—Bob DePugh

 An ArcGIS Dashboard is configured to manage grease trap inspections.

 Expanding GIS and Securing the Future

 The success of the manhole data collection and inspections led to many new requests to use ArcGIS.
 The office staff is now working with GIS to eliminate the paper process, completing customer concerns; disconnect notifications; and fats, oils, and grease (FOG) inspections using apps to communicate with the field crews more efficiently.
 The maintenance department uses GIS to complete monthly safety inspections.
 And the treatment plant operators have requested support for valve exercising.
-GIS has expanded into all departments and has become the cornerstone supporting the NGCSD's success.
+GIS has expanded into all departments and has become the cornerstone supporting GVW's success.

 A dashboard helps to track disconnect notifications.